Why Jesus Matters

 Don’t get me wrong, it was not an easy decision to make.
 None of my family were Christians.
 I had done well in life all by myself so it wouldn’t be easy handing over the keys of my life to Jesus and submitting to God’s ways as revealed in the Bible.
 I had a good career ahead of me and dreams of making it big in the world.
 It was a costly decision.
 But I knew it was the right, intellectually rational and morally honest decision to make.

-And I confessed that Jesus was now the Boss in my life who called the shots and I asked God to help me to live His way from now on.
+I Confessed that Jesus was now the Boss in my life who called the shots and I asked God to help me to live His way from now on.

 It’s been 15 years since I became a Christian.
 And it’s the best decision I’ve ever made.
 In truth, it’s not so much a “decision” as me submitting to the truth of who I am (a sinner in need of rescue) and what God has done for me in Jesus.